 6. Financial Education and Counseling

-A study by PwC, last year, found that employees are at the highest level of stress, due to finances, in five years.
+A study by PwC, last year, found that employees are at the highest levels of stress, due to finances, in five years.
 Money is stressing your employees out, and voluntary benefits could be the fix.

 Financial education gives employees the knowledge and ability to reach self-sufficiency in their daily financial lives.
 And, financial counseling lets employees discuss their debt and credit with a trained financial professional.